SketchNI/games/README.md

-# games
+# Games

-Information on various game servers I manage
+Information is available on the [Wiki](https://github.com/SketchNI/games/wiki)